AnnaMariaL/DengueSim/README.md

 | `-seed`                    | Random number seed controlling the stochasticity for reproducibility                                                                                                                                                                                                                                                            | –                     ||

 **Note**: All parameters are optional.
-If omitted, the IBM uses default values (see the “Running the Simulation” section).
+If omitted, the IBM uses default values (see the “Running the simulation” section).